 4. Going up the towers is effortless

-5. Climbing down is adventure and worth the physical exertion
+5. Climbing down is an adventure and worth the physical exertion

-To get down from the towers on both the facades, you will have to take the stairs.
+To get down from the towers on both the facades, you must take the stairs.
 These stairs don’t have railings and that is why kids below the age of 6 aren’t allowed.
 Kids from seven and above till 16 need an adult to go with them.

 The climb down the stairs is an adventure and worth your time and effort.